klarm/KMCard/README.md

 **RVCard** is a lightweight solution for dynamically creating UI components.
-It describes the component through an XML layout, and supports various forms of flexible embedding in your existing implementation.
+It describes the component through an XML layout, and supports various forms of embedding in your existing implementation.

 # Introduction